ResoniteModdingGroup/MonkeyLoader.GamePacks.Resonite/README.md

 - Native: Change the steam launch options to `./run_monkeyloader.sh %command%`
 - Wine / Proton: Using winetricks / protontricks, add `winhttp` to the native libraries

+### How to disable

+- Use the Steam launch argument `--doorstop-enabled false`
+- Alternatively, delete `winhttp.dll` from the Resonite folder

 ## Feature Overview